HewlettPackard/shs-docs/docs/portal/developer-portal/operations/target_shell_variables.md

 # Target shell variables

-Set shell variables that correspond to the desired release, working integration branch, and the base import branch.
+Set shell variables that correspond to the desired release, working integration branch, and the base import branch for SHS.

 ```screen
 ncn-m001# export RELEASE=<RELEASE>